yegoktepe/ZeckGenetic/README.md

 # ZeckGenetic
-Fibonacci encoded Zeckendorf representations in Genetic algorithm
+Fibonacci encoded Zeckendorf representations in Genetic algorithm.

 Genetic algorithms are a prevalent tool for addressing intricate optimization problems.